facelessuser/label-bot/README.md

 Check out the libraries [documentation][glob] for more information on syntax.

 The configuration file should be in the YAML format and should be found at `.github/labels.yml`.
-The rules consist of two parts: flags that control the behavior of the glob patterns, and rules that define pattens of modified files that must match for the associated label to be applied.
+The rules consist of two parts: flags that control the behavior of the glob patterns, and rules that define patterns of modified files that must match for the associated label to be applied.

 There are three global flags that alter the default behavior of the glob patterns: